TRIQS/dft_tools/doc/advanced.rst

 Then we define some parameters::

   lda_filename='srvo3'
-  U = 4.0
+  U = 2.7
   J = 0.65
   beta = 40
-  loops =  10                      # Number of DMFT sc-loops
+  loops =  1                      # Number of DMFT sc-loops
-  mix = 1.0                        # Mixing factor of Sigma after solution of the AIM Delta_mix = 1.0                  # Mixing factor of Delta as input for the AIM dc_type = 1                      # DC type: 0 FLL, 1 Held, 2 AMF
+  mix = 0.8                        # Mixing factor of Sigma after solution of the AIM Delta_mix = 1.0                  # Mixing factor of Delta as input for the AIM dc_type = 1                      # DC type: 0 FLL, 1 Held, 2 AMF
-  use_blocks = True                # use bloc structure from LDA input use_matrix = False               # True: Slater parameters, False: Kanamori parameters U, U-2J, U-3J
+  use_blocks = True                # use bloc structure from LDA input use_matrix = False               # True: Slater parameters, False: Kanamori parameters U+2J, U, U-J
   use_spinflip = False             # use the full rotational invariant interaction? prec_mu = 0.0001
-  qmc_cycles = 20000
+  qmc_cycles = 200000
   length_cycle = 200
-  warming_iterations = 2000
+  warming_iterations = 10000

 Most of these parameters are self-explaining.
 The first, `lda_filename`, gives the filename of the input files.
 The next step, as described in the previous section, is to convert the input files::